BSB-publishing/bsb2usfm/README.md

 ## 💻 For Developers

+### Build Process & Workspace

+The build system generates all ZIP files into the `/workspace` directory:
+- **`/workspace/`** - Contains USFM ZIP files
+- **`/workspace/usj/`** - Contains USJ ZIP files

+The workspace directory is excluded from version control (via `.gitignore`) but all ZIP files from this directory are included in each GitHub release.

+### Version Management

+The current release version is tracked in the `VERSION` file at the root of the repository.
+Update this file when preparing a new release.

+**Current Version:** 5.1

+### Documentation

 If you want to generate these files yourself or contribute to the conversion process, see:
 - **[Developer Documentation](README_developer.md)** - Complete technical documentation
 - **[ZIP Creation Guide](README_zips.md)** - How the ZIP files are generated
 - **[Quick Start for Zips](QUICK_START_ZIPS.txt)** - Quick reference guide

 The conversion tool is written in Python and can generate files in various formats with different options.

+### Creating a Release

+1. Update the `VERSION` file with the new version number
+2. Run `make all` to generate all files and ZIP archives
+3. All ZIP files in `/workspace/` and `/workspace/usj/` should be uploaded as release assets
+4. Create a GitHub release tagged with the version number (e.g., `v5.1`)

 ## 🆘 Need Help?